Kochen-Specker Contextuality: Contextuality as a property of nature

 \subsubsection{A test of the Peres-Mermin inequality with photons}

-A further test of the Peres-Mermin square has been performed with photons \cite{Amselem:2009PRL}.
-Here, a single photon was used to carry two qubits: One qubit was encoded in the polarization, and a second one in the path of the photon (see also Fig.~\ref{fig-exp-3}).
+A further test of the PM square was performed with photons \cite{Amselem:2009PRL}.
+A single photon was used there to carry two qubits: One qubit was encoded in the polarization, and a second one was encoded in the path of the photon; see also Fig.~\ref{fig-exp-3}.

-Given this two-qubit system, one has to implement the nine measurements $A, \dots , \gamma$ from the Peres-Mermin square.
-Note that a standard measurement of the polarization or path with photon detectors is not suitable, as then the photon is absorbed and no further sequence of measurements can be carried out.
-In \citet{Amselem:2009PRL} this was done by constructing for each measurement an interferometric setup, where the result of the measurement is encoded in the output port of the interferometer, see Fig.~\ref{fig-exp-3} (c).
-For instance, $A= \sigma_z^s$ on the spatial qubit is effectively an empty interferometer, the photon leaves the setup in direct correspondence to the input.
+Given this two-qubit system, one has to implement the nine measurements $A, \dots , \gamma$ from the PM square.
+Note that a standard measurement of the polarization or path with photon detectors is not suitable, as then the photon is absorbed and no further sequence of measurements can be carried out. \citet{Amselem:2009PRL} did this by constructing an interferometric setup for each measurement, where the result of the measurement was encoded in the output port of the interferometer; see Fig.~\ref{fig-exp-3} (c).
+For instance, $A= \sigma_z^s$ on the spatial qubit is effectively an empty interferometer: the photon leaves the setup in direct correspondence to the input.
 The polarization measurement $B= \sigma_z^p$ can be implemented with a polarizing beam splitter, which makes the output port dependent on the input polarization.
-These are only simple examples, some other measurements require essentially an entangled Bell measurement for their implementation.
+These are only simple examples; certain other measurements essentially require an entangled Bell measurement for their implementation.

 For measuring a sequence like $CAB$ one has to concatenate these interferometers, see Fig.~\ref{fig-exp-3} (b).
-Here, one needs to build two times the setup for measuring $A$, one for each possible output ports of $C$.
-Moreover, one needs four times the setup for $B$, as $CA$ can have four possible results, i.e. the photon may be in four different paths.
+Here one needs to build 2 times the setup for measuring $A$, one for each possible output port of $C$.
+Moreover, one needs 4 times the setup for $B$, as $CA$ can have four possible results, i.e., the photon may be in four different paths.
 Finally, the result of the entire sequence is measured by a click in one of eight detectors.
-Finally, the inequality has been checked for 20 different input states.
+The inequality was checked for 20 different input states.
 On average, a value of

 was found.